avigneau-phdata/fivetran-demo/README.md

 Update the values in `main.tf` if desired to change the names of the infrastructure that will be created

 ### Environment Configuration
-Create a file in the root directory of this repository named `.env.` and paste the following into it:
+Create a file in the root directory of this repository named `.env` and paste the following into it:

 ```
 # These are all dummy values - replace with your own